 Cantrell syndrome is extremely rare birth defect which affects heart, abdominal wall, diaphragm, sternum and pericardium.
 Hence the condition is also known by other name such as Pentalogy of Cantrell.
 This syndrome was first described in 1958 by Cantrell, Ravitch and Haller.
 Estimated incidence of Cantrell syndrome is 1 in 1 million live births.
-The etiology of this condition is not clearly established.
-It is sporadic in occurrence.
-Researchers believe failure or abnormality in development of certain embryonic tissue (lateral mesoderm) during the early days (14-18) of conception is the cause.

 What Causes Cantrell Syndrome?